k9w/instructions/rcs.md

 It preceeded other VCS'es Git, Got, Subversion, and CVS.

 RCS repositories (repos) are centralized, not distributed.
-In fact RCS has no concept of committing or checking in changes over the networ.k.
+In fact RCS has no concept of committing or checking in changes over the network.

 Each RCS repository tracks just one file.
 The repository is named identical to the file it tracks, with a ```,v``` suffix, including